snyk-labs/java-goof/README.md

 ## Contributions

+In order to compare these frameworks objectively, the best implementation should be provided for each framework.

+If you are an expert in some of these technologies, please don't hesitate to fix/improve every single aspect of the current implementation if any.

-Todolist MVC goal is to be community driven.
-Every single contribution is welcome!
+The goal of Todolist MVC is to be community driven, so every single contribution is welcome!

 ## License
 Todolist MVC is released under the [MIT License][].